Gravity Fed Rainwater Harvesting System For Flushing Toilets

 3. Mains Water Top up - this can be a mechanical or solenoid valve which simply fills the tank a small amount if the tank is nearing empty ensuring there is always some water to flush the toilet.

 1. Atmospheric pollution and the surfaces from which rainwater will be collected from, means rainwater is likely to contain faecal, biological and pathogenic contamination and this places it in fluid category 5, that is to say it poses a serious health hazard.
 To meet the Water Fittings Regulations in the UK, fluid category 5 protection can only be achieved through the installation of either a Type AA, AB or AD air gap, or through the use of a Type DC pipe interrupter (a device that incorporates an air gap), to separate the mains water supply and a water reuse system.
 This applies to the mains back up device be it mechanical or electrical (solenoid).
+The mains back up feed can exit thee property close to the back up valve leaving short piece of mains water pipe which should bee insulated.

 2. Some areas of the UK are at risk of freezing and so an above ground tank may not be suitable for these areas.